Trusted WordPress tutorials, when you need them most.

 3. Author Role

 Users with the author role can write, edit, and publish their own posts.
-They can also delete their own posts, even if they are already published.
+They can also delete their own posts, even if they have already been published.

-When writing posts, authors cannot create new categories, but they can choose from existing ones.
-They can also add tags to their posts.
+Authors cannot create new categories when writing posts, but they can choose from existing ones and add tags to their posts.

-Authors can view comments, even those that are pending review, but they cannot moderate, approve, or delete any comments.
+Authors can view comments, even those pending review, but they cannot moderate, approve, or delete any comments.

 They do not have access to site settings, plugins, or themes, so it is a relatively low-risk user role.
 The only exception is the ability to delete their own published posts.